Jungle Disk

 Jungle Disk is both the name of an online backup software service and a privately held data security company.
 It was one of the first backup services to use cloud storage and Amazon S3.
 In 2009 after being acquired by Rackspace the service added Rackspace Cloud Files.
 The name is a word association as the Amazon rainforest is a Jungle and Disk is a common shorthand for a hard disk drive.

+In 2022, Jungle Disk (the company) rebranded as CyberFortress.

 Backup service overview

 Jungle Disk backup is a monthly subscription software service that supports laptops, desktops, and servers for Microsoft Windows, macOS, and Linux operating systems.
 Data is backed up to an online disk using either a continuous backup (aka. sync) or scheduled to back up of selected files, folders, or a everything on a system.
 Data can be accessed from the software client, a web browser, or mobile devices running Android or iOS.
 It also provides a WebDAV server for integration with other applications.
 Customers can protect their data using AES-256 encryption with their own key so even Jungle Disk employees cannot access any records.
 Each subscription includes 10 gigabytes of storage with pay-as-you-go for additional data.